-1950s hairstyles for women complimented the New Look fashion set in 1947 with hair that was shorter, looser and less work that than previous decades of waves, pin curls and Victory rolls.
-Women still flocked to the beauty salons for weekly styling but now the very popular short 50s hairstyles were quicker to cut and style giving many women the option of a home beauty routine.
-Shorter hairstyles needed more frequent trimming so in the end women spent just as much time at the salon as they did in the 1940s.
+1950s hairstyles for women complimented the New Look fashion set in 1947 with hair that was shorter, looser, and required less work that than previous decades of waves, pin curls, and Victory rolls.
+Women still flocked to the beauty salons for weekly styling, but now the very popular short ’50s hairstyles were quicker to cut and style, giving many women the option of a home beauty routine.
+Shorter hairstyles needed more frequent trimming, so in the end, women spent just as much time at the salon as they did in the 1940s.

 1950s Hairstyles for Short Hair